Cyclades Island Hopping – Routes, Itineraries & Beaches

 Easter In Greece - Santorini Church

-As we mentioned above, the best thing you can do is to start your trip from the island further from Athens, which is Santorini.
+As mentioned above, the best thing you can do is start your trip from the island further from Athens, which is Santorini.
 You can get there by ferry (from 6 to 10 hours ferry trip) or by plane in less than an hour.

 You’re not tired and full of energy at the beginning of your trip, so the long journey will not look so long.
-Once you have visited the whitewashed island, the famous Caldera villages, and the black beaches, you should move on to Ios if this island is also included in your itinerary.
+Once you have visited the whitewashed island, the famous Caldera villages, and the black beaches, you should move on to the Ios if this island is also included in your itinerary.

-The trip is less than an hour, so you can certainly add it to your trip if you love parties and renowned beaches too.
+The trip is less than an hour, so you can certainly add it to your trip if you love parties and renowned beaches, too.
 Also, Milos has ferry connections to Santorini, so this is another option to move forward on your route if you intend to skip Ios.

 Paros and Naxos are the two following islands you should visit.
 Both are easy to reach from Ios island, so they are the ones that should come next.
 Being bigger and with plenty of things to do, we suggest you start visiting Naxos, which is also very close to Santorini, something you should consider if Ios is not part of the islands you plan to visit.